jbierowiec/jbierowiec.github.io/README.md

 ## Overview

 This website is designed to be simple, responsive, and visually appealing.
-It features different sections including a brief introduction, skills, portfolio, and contact information.
+It features different sections including a brief introduction, about, skills, portfolio, blog, and contact information.
 The website is optimized for performance and accessibility, ensuring a seamless experience across all devices.

 ## Features